-By mastering these 3 essential elements of mobile marketing, local businesses can be more successful while spending less time managing marketing tools.
+Not sure where to start?
+By mastering these three essential elements of mobile marketing, your local business can be more successful while spending less time managing marketing tools.

 1. Make Sure Customers Can Find You.
-Are You on the Map?
+Are You on Google Maps?

-People are constantly searching for local businesses on their mobile phones and much of it happens on Google – Almost 95% of mobile searches occur on Google!
+People are constantly searching for local businesses on their mobile phones, and as we mentioned earlier, much of it happens on Google.

 The Challenge: Google maps rankings take into account both organic and paid efforts.

 What You Can Do Now: Get moving now.
-With a growing number of searches happening locally (and a majority of searches now happening on mobile), there is tremendous value in optimizing for the map.
-Run a free directory report here.
-Find and optimize as many directories as you can.
-At Vivial, we get our clients optimized on over 100 different directories with a combined reach of hundreds of millions of consumers.
+With a growing number of searches happening locally (and most of them occurring on mobile), there is tremendous value in optimizing your online directories such as Google My Business.

-2. Target Your Most Likely Customers with Mobile Ads and Targeting
+2. Get in Front of Your Ideal Customers with Mobile Ads

 The Challenge: Most local businesses haven’t had much experience running mobile ads or targeting specific consumer groups online.
-Running ads successfully requires a little more savvy and experience than other forms of digital marketing.
+Running successful ads is a little more complex than other forms of digital marketing.
 Businesses that aren’t working with marketing partners can miss out on the opportunities that well-orchestrated ads provide.

 Set targets for your campaigns and make sure they can be measured.
-You could put out an offer or discount and track its performance all the way to the point where the user gives their email or other contact info.
-In many cases just looking at the number of clicks and ad gets is a great metric to go by – especially when viewed against how much money you spend – your cost per click (CPC).
-You could also make your goal to get more followers on social or subscribers to your email list.
+For example, you could promote an offer or discount and track its performance to the point where the user gives their email or other contact info.

-The Challenge: If your website wasn’t built with mobile in mind, you either have to rebuild it with a “responsive design” (i.e. one website whose design responds to the form factor of the device) or create a separate mobile version you have to maintain.
-If you have a Flash website (like many restaurants) it’s time to rebuild.
+The Challenge: If your website wasn’t built with mobile in mind, you either have to rebuild it with a “responsive design” (i.e., one website whose design responds to the device’s form factor) or create a separate mobile version you have to maintain.
+If you have a Flash website (like many restaurants), it’s time to rebuild.
 New websites can be expensive and time-consuming, but it might be the right time.
-If you do create a mobile website separately, make sure to map the desktop and mobile pages so that Google looks more favorably on your site when considering it in search results.
+If you create a mobile website separately, make sure to map the desktop and mobile pages so that Google looks more favorably on your site when considering it in search results.

-What I Should Do Next: Build a mobile-optimized website!
-Make sure your mobile website focuses on key information that a consumer would want to know about your products or services.
-Make sure there are always clear actions for visitors to take, like calling your business, getting directions, giving you their email address, following you on social media or making a purchase.
+What I Should Do Next: Transition to a mobile-optimized website!
+Make sure it focuses on key information that a consumer would want to know about your products or services.
+Ensure there are always clear actions for visitors to take, like calling your business, getting directions, giving you their email address, following you on social media, or making a purchase.